asifbacchus/fail2banUFW/README.md

 ### /etc/fail2ban/jail.local

-This file overrides the defaults applied to all jail configurations used by F2B.
+This file customizes the defaults applied to all jail configurations used by F2B.
 This sets things like the default amount of time a system is banned, what actions should be used for banning systems and whether or not you get email notifications, etc.